Rite of Christian Initiation (RCIA)

 Are you interested in becoming Catholic?
 Do you want to be in full communion with the Catholic Church?
 Are you a teen or adult desiring the sacrament of Confirmation?
 Your journey of faith begins with your questions.
 Contact Phyllis Stone for more information.

-Though St. Matthias has had a long history of small faith sharing groups, over the past two years we have had a bit of renewal and re-focus and have formed new or continuing small group experiences both during Lent and in the fall.
+Though St. Matthias has had a long history of small faith sharing groups, over the past two years we have had a bit of renewal and re-focus and have formed new or continuing small group experiences during the fall and will continue to do this for Lent.
 These newly formed groups have provided additional opportunities to pray, reflect on Scripture, and share faith among 250 parishioners.
 Most groups continued meeting virtually because of the pandemic and will continue to do so in the fall.

 GIFT – Religious Education